Powerlearnproject/se-day1-assignment-vanebi/README.md

 (d) the rise of agile methodologies in the 2000s shifted focus to iterative development and customer collaboration, allowing for greater adaptability and responsiveness in software projects.

-List and briefly explain the phases of the Software Development Life Cycle.
+# 4.List and briefly explain the phases of the Software Development Life Cycle.

 The Software Development Life Cycle (SDLC) consists of several phases, including:
 (a) Requirements: Gathering and documenting user needs and system requirements.